 Victoria’s sunny summer generally extends though September with fall arriving later in the month.
 Deciduous trees do change colour, with more yellows than reds here on the west coast, but the lawns and golf courses stay green and lots of evergreen foliage remains lush throughout the winter.
 Fall brings average highs of 12 ºC.
 The rainy season begins from mid-October to November and Victoria can receive up to 147 mm of rain during this period.

-While Victoria can receive considerable rainfall during January, February and March, with occasional light snowfall, it enjoys the mildest winter climate in Canada with the lowest rainfall on the west coast, allowing year round outdoor activities such as cycling, hiking, boating and golfing.
+While Victoria can receive considerable rainfall during January, February and March, it can also experience the occasional snowfall.
+Sometimes a large amount!
+Luckily it doesn’t usually last too long!
+Even so, Victoria enjoys the mildest winter climate in Canada with the lowest rainfall on the west coast, allowing year round outdoor activities such as cycling, hiking, boating and golfing (and the occasional snowshoeing!)